he426100/awesome-stars-he426100/README.md

 *   [lm-sys/FastChat](https://github.com/lm-sys/FastChat) - The release repo for "Vicuna: An Open Chatbot Impressing GPT-4"

-*   [GaiZhenbiao/ChuanhuChatGPT](https://github.com/GaiZhenbiao/ChuanhuChatGPT) - GUI for ChatGPT API
+*   [GaiZhenbiao/ChuanhuChatGPT](https://github.com/GaiZhenbiao/ChuanhuChatGPT) - GUI for ChatGPT API and any LLM

 *   [BlinkDL/ChatRWKV](https://github.com/BlinkDL/ChatRWKV) - ChatRWKV is like ChatGPT but powered by RWKV (100% RNN) language model, and open source.